jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-03-03-unbox-review-setup-eachine-trashcan/index.md

 ![Trashcan 3](unbox-review-setup-eachine-trashcan-3.jpg)

 Bonus points for the "backplate" decoration! 🎉 Yay!
-It's a trashcan 🎉 It trully gives the little guy so much spirit.
+It's a trashcan 🎉 It truly gives the little guy so much spirit.

 ![Trashcan 4](unbox-review-setup-eachine-trashcan-4.jpg)

 As you can tell, the quad comes with a small USB charger that can charge 1 battery at a time.
-If you still haven't, definitely consider grabbing a [parallel charging board][6], in order to simultaneously charge multiple batteries at the same time, as well as to charge your smaller batteries off of a bigger battery, for example a 4S, on the go.
+If you still haven't, definitely consider grabbing a [parallel charging board][6], in order to simultaneously charge multiple batteries at the same time, as well as to charge your smaller batteries off of a bigger battery, for example, a 4S, on the go.

 The Trashcan comes with 4 batteries, which is plenty to get you started, but you might find yourself outgrowing them soon and needing more, in which case, [grab yourself some more batteries][7].